1987 Major League Baseball draft: Background

-As with prior drafts, the team with the worst overall record from the previous season selected first, with teams from the AL and NL alternating picks.
+As with prior drafts, the team with the worst overall record from the previous season was selected first, with teams from the AL and NL alternating picks.
 If two or more teams had the same record, the team with the worse record from two seasons prior would draft higher.
-Because the Pittsburgh Pirates of the NL selected first overall in 1986 Major League Baseball Draft, an AL team had the first pick in the 1987 draft.
+Because the Pittsburgh Pirates of the NL were selected first overall in 1986 Major League Baseball draft, an AL team had the first pick in the 1987 draft.
 The final two selections in the first round both came from American League teams, as the AL had two more organizations than the NL.

 The date of the draft was set for June 2–4, and would occur as a conference call to the Commissioner of Baseball's office in New York.
-Unlike the 1987 NFL Draft, which aired on ESPN, no network televised the MLB draft.
+Unlike the 1987 NFL draft, which aired on ESPN, no network televised the MLB draft.
 High school seniors, college juniors and seniors, and anyone who had never played under a professional contract were considered eligible to be drafted.
 For the first time, junior college players would also be included in the June draft; in years past, teams would select junior college players in a separate draft.

 Selections could be transferred or added if a team signed a certain type of free agent: the Elias Sports Bureau ranked players as either type-A (top 30 percent of all players), type-B (31 percent to 50 percent), or type-C (51 percent to 60 percent), based on the athlete's performance over the past two seasons.
 If a "type-A" player became a free agent, the team that lost the type-A player would receive the first-round draft pick from the team that signed the player, as well as a "sandwich pick" between the first and second rounds.
 If a "type-B" became a free agent, the team that lost him would receive a second-round pick from the team that signed the player.
 If a "type-C" became a free agent, the team that lost him would receive a compensation pick between the second and third rounds.
 The top 13 selections were considered "protected picks" and exempt from this rule.

 With a record of 67–95, the Seattle Mariners ended the 1986 Major League Baseball season with the worst record in the AL and thus obtained the first overall selection.
 The Mariners never had a winning record in the twelve years since the franchise's creation (their best winning percentage was .469, accomplished in 1982), and during the 1986 season, changed managers three times.
 In the NL, the Pirates finished with the league's worst record for the second year in a row and were given the second overall pick.
 The 1986 World Series champion New York Mets drafted third-to-last, with the runner-up Boston Red Sox selecting last.